 Below, the movie TR2 painted as a replica of the Al Godin / Jody Nicholas machine above.

 Below, Phil Read on this bike at the Lord of Lydden meeting 2019.
-As recorded above, Phil rode one of these 4 machines at the 1968 Daytona, although this machine is likely to have either been Yvon Duhamel's or Art Baumann's in the race, as the front hub has ART painted on it and the head stock has an additional #5 stamped on it (Duhamel's race number), although clearly the machines were ridden by other riders after Daytona.
+As recorded above, Phil rode one of these 4 machines at the 1968 Daytona, although this machine is most likely to have been Yvon Duhamel's or perhaps Art Baumann's, as the front hub has ART painted on it but the head stock has an additional #5 stamped on it (Duhamel's race number), although clearly the machines were ridden by other riders after Daytona.

 Al Godin kept this machine right up until he sold it to me in 2016, shortly before he passed on.

 Since purchasing this bike, I was lucky enough to find an original works RD05 front drum brake as fitted to a YZ608 in 1968 and as used at Daytona.
-As several pictures show (on the previous page), this bike was fitted with the smaller RD56 drum, as Phil Read recalled to me that he (and other members of the team) suffered high speed weaving due to the wide air scoops on the bigger drum.
-As can be seen at Daytona, Yvon Duhamel had the smaller RD56 brake fitted.
+But as can be seen on the "Giant Slayer" advert, Yvon Duhamel (and others) also used the smaller RD56 brake which is what it had when Al Godin bought it from Yamaha.
+As Phil Read recalled to me, he (and other members of the team) suffered high speed weaving due to the wide air scoops on the bigger drum.
 Hence, the following RD05A and indeed the 1969 production TR2/TD2 brakes did not have air scoops, but instead a flat mesh grill covering an air inlet.

 1967 YZ607 250cc